 Riboflavin deficiency usually occurs with deficiencies of other B vitamins.
 It usually results from not consuming enough protein and calories.
-Chronic disorders (such as recurrent diarrhea, liver disorders, and chronic alcoholism) and malabsorption disorders increase the risk of riboflavin deficiency, as can hemodialysis and peritoneal dialysis—procedures that filter the blood (see see Types of Dialysis).
+Chronic disorders (such as recurrent diarrhea, liver disorders, and chronic alcoholism) and malabsorption disorders increase the risk of riboflavin deficiency, as can hemodialysis and peritoneal dialysis—procedures that filter the blood (see see Table: Types of Dialysis).

 Symptoms may vary.
 Painful cracks form in the corners of the mouth and on the lips.
 The mouth and tongue are sore, and the tongue may turn magenta.
 Red, greasy, scaly (seborrheic) patches may appear around the nose, between the nose and the lips, on the ears and eyelids, and in the genital area.

 The diagnosis is based on symptoms and evidence of general undernutrition (see see Symptoms).
 The diagnosis is confirmed by measuring riboflavin excreted in urine or by giving riboflavin supplements, which relieve symptoms if deficiency is the cause.